Audience Selection (Engagements)

 For Advanced Behavioral Rules, choose Users, Account, Product Mapper:

-Gainsight PX lets you launch an engagement in a cetain product based on feature or module usage in another product.
+Gainsight PX supports launching an engagement in a certain product based on feature or module usage in another product.

 To select cross-product engagement Audience, configure the Product Mapper audience rule.